Community Banking Forum - Wisconsin Dells, WI

 Mark Scholl is a partner in the firm’s risk advisory and forensics practice.
 With more than 30 years of experience, he specializes in all aspects of technology services, primarily for financial institution clients.
 In addition, Mark has an internal leadership role as the Illinois market leader, responsible for oversight and growth.

-Michael Vesel, Partner, Financial Institutions Practice Leader, Wipfli
+Michael Vesel, Partner, National Financial Services Practice Leader, Wipfli

-As the leader of Wipfli LLP’s financial services practice, Mike Vesel is responsible for the overall financial results, strategic direction, and development of services within the practice, as well as partner and associate development.
-Mike spends all of his time working with financial institutions.
-He also oversees Wipfli’s financial institutions trust practice.
+As the leader of Wipfli’s financial services practice, Mike Vesel is responsible for the overall financial results, strategic direction and development of services within the practice, as well as partner and associate development.
+He spends all of his time working with financial institutions.
 Mike has extensive knowledge in several financial institution-related industry areas and previously was in charge of the audit and accounting group of Wipfli’s financial institutions practice.